Our History

 Fifth Year

-We travelled to riot-ridden areas like Bahraich, Sambhal, and Mandala; heard devastating stories; extricated them from the peril; and enrolled them in our educational institutions.
+We travelled to riot-ridden areas like Bahraich, Sambhal, and Mandala; heard devastating stories; extricated them from the peril; and enrolled them in educational institutions.
 We also assisted the orphans of Junaid, who was mob lynched by cow vigilantes, to complete their education.
 We conducted Annual Day, Sports Day, Independence Day, Republic Day, educational visits, and picnics for our students at Sunrise Public School.
 We arranged Iftar, Suhoor, ration kits, and Eidis for our orphans and poor children.
 We participated in human rights advocacy in Malaysia, Kuwait, Bangalore, and Chennai, amplifying the voices of children affected by violence and standing for their right to learn, heal, and thrive.